 The DockATot is an infant through toddler lounger that is designed for babies to have a safe and comfortable place to lounge while parents are nearby.

-But is the DockaTot really necessary for sleep?
+But is the DockaTot necessary for sleep?
 And more importantly: is the DockATot safe?

 The DockATot is fine for an infant who is awake and being supervised.
 The problem comes when parents use their DockATots for bed sharing or put the DockATot inside a baby’s crib or bassinet to create a cozy sleep environment.

-The DockATot is not a safe sleep surface, but it can be helpful in other ways.
+The DockATot is not a safe sleep surface, but it can be helpful and safe to use in other ways.
 The key to using the DockATot is supervising your baby in it at all times.

 Supervised DockATot time can be fun for both you and baby.
-Using the DockATot with an alert, wakeful baby during your baby’s wake time can be a comfy change of pace from a play mat on the ground.
+Using the DockATot with an alert, wakeful baby during your baby’s wake windows can be a comfortable change of pace from a play mat on the ground.

 Additionally, there are plenty of times as a new parent when you’ll face tasks that are impossible to do one-handed or with a baby strapped to your body.